All cases

 Services

-Data architecture, data management, data platform
+Data architecture, data management, data platform, AI-powered data analytics

 Tech